How To Carve Chess Pieces : The Making Of 16 Great Soldiers

-Chess pieces come in different forms, some of them are plastic, ceramic, aluminium or wood.
-Some of them are even made with gold!.
+Chess pieces come in different forms: plastic, ceramic, aluminium or wood.
+Some of the luxury ones are even made with gold.

-But among them all, one of the most aesthetically pleasing is the wooden chess piece.
-This article will focus on wooden chess pieces and how they are carved.
+But among them all, the most aesthetically pleasing is arguably the wooden chess piece.

 The climate in India is usually very hot and this favours the creation of chess pieces.